fr3nd/docker-redir/README.md

 ### Scenario 1

 You have MySQL running in your parent host and a django app using this MySQL server.
-You want tu run this stack using fig:
+You want to run this stack using docker-compose:

 ```
 db: